Russian speculative fiction: Movies

 Production of science fiction and fantasy films in modern Russia dropped in comparison to Soviet cinema, due to high costs of visual effects.
-Throughout the 1990s, almost no movies in these genres were made.
+Throughout the 1990s, virtually no movies in these genres were made.
 In the 2000s and 2010s, however, Russia once again produced a number of films.

 Most of them were based on books, notably by Sergey Lukyanenko (Night Watch, Day Watch, Asiris Nuna), Bulychov (Alice's Birthday), the Strugatsky brothers' (The Inhabited Island, Ugly Swans, Hard to be a God), Semyonova (Wolfhound of the Grey Hound Clan) and Gogol (Viy).

 A stand-out in animation is the 2010 steampunk short "Invention of Love" ("Изобретение любви") by Andrey Shushkov.

 A number of children's fairy tale films and animations were based on Russian mythology and history, most of them by Melnitsa Animation Studio (most notably, The Three Bogatyrs franchise and Prince Vladimir).
 In 2014, the Soviet classic Kin-dza-dza was remade into a family-friendly animation Ku!
 Kin-dza-dza.

 Movies based on original scripts were rare until mid-2010, but since then, the situation has changed.
 Original plots include the mockumentary First on the Moon, the time travel drama We are from the Future, cyberpunk action Hardcore Henry, the science fiction drama Attraction, superhero films Black Lightning and Zaschitniki.
 Timur Bekmambetov and Fyodor Bondarchuk have been amongst the most influential producers and directors in the recent period.